arrow_back Back to all articles

 Pinitto's architecture starts with a different question.
 What happens after a successful breach?

-The answer has to be absolutely nothing useful.
+The answer has to be nothing useful.

-One community, one vault
+One community, one key

-Each key lives in a secure vault that is audited every single time it opens.
-This means every community is an isolated island.
-Decrypting community A's data tells an attacker absolutely nothing about community B.
+Every community on Pinitto gets its own distinct encryption key.
+Every community is an isolated island.
+Decrypting community A's data tells an attacker nothing about community B.

 Encrypting the data, not just the hard drive